peter0749/DrawingAndKeras/README.md

 ![Retraining](./imgs/train.gif)
 #####Secend.
 Time to Graffiti!
 Draw something on the board.
-Once you done, press `Submit` button.
+Once you have done, press `Submit` button.
 The program will try to find the answer.

 ![smile](./imgs/smile.gif)
 #####Third.
 If it makes mistakes